China companies issue staff with masks, travel warnings as virus outbreak fears grow

 “Colleagues and their families who have come back from Wuhan are all in isolation at home.
 The infection is spreading very fast,” Gou added.

-Company workers in Wuhan, the center of the outbreak, have been wearing facemasks and getting their temperature checked, the Apple (AAPL.O) supplier also said.
+Company workers in Wuhan, the centre of the outbreak, have been wearing facemasks and getting their temperature checked, the Apple supplier also said.

 Huawei Technologies has asked staff to reduce travel to Wuhan and avoid contact with animals, adding that it had set up an outbreak prevention and control team in the city to carry out disinfecting activities, according to an internal note seen by Reuters.